|

 Instructor: Dan Dawson

-In Wines of the World, we will learn about six wine regions of the world, visiting areas not covered in Dawson’s Winter 2023 course.
-The instructor will lecture, using PowerPoint and multimedia, about the geography, climate, soils, history, varietals, labeling, and regulatory structure of the region.
-We will taste four quality wines from the region and discuss our perceptions.
-No special background knowledge is required, but a passion for wine is recommended.
+This term’s course will introduce six new wine regions, not covered in previous “Wines of the World” offerings.
+Lectures using PowerPoint and multimedia will cover the geography, climate, soils, history, varietals, labeling, and regulatory structure of each region.
+We will taste four quality wines from that region and discuss our perceptions.
+No special background knowledge is required but a passion for wine is recommended.

 |